seantehds/tp/docs/UserGuide.md

 which is probably what you expect the command to do!

-This is also true if the sort was done in a descending order!
+This is also true if the sort was done in descending order!

 We aim to remedy this behaviour in an upcoming release of TaskWise, whereby this unexpected behaviour will be fixed!